xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- enh(gil)   Improve selection logic so it shows a hand when near center of effect to allow drag but also allow selecting the cell underneath if clicking between the center and the edge.
+Also fixed the group move so it works with the hand and doesn't incorrectly only move one effect when multiple are selected.
+    -- bug(gil)   Fix a couple crashes when clicking in grid without timing track active.
+    -- bug(gil)   Fix paste so it offsets within the selected cell if needed.
     -- enh(dkulp) Prompt if changes before close or open of new file.
 Fixes #247 -- enh(dkulp) Start work on Import of channels from LSP msq files -- enh(dkulp) Allow Fire to be from top/left/right/bottom   Fixes #245 (kind of)